The BBQ

 The BBQ is a 2018 Australian comedy film written and directed by Stephen Amis.
 Starring Shane Jacobson, Magda Szubanski, Julia Zemiro, Nicholas Hammond, and Manu Feildel.
 It was filmed at Albury, New South Wales.
 My Kitchen Rules co-host Manu Feildel has a guest role in the film.

 Plot synopsis

-Shane Jacobson stars as Dazza, a loveable suburban everyman who claims to be a descendant of Captain Cook and has a passion for barbequing, but after accidentally giving his neighbours food poisoning at his regular Saturday BBQ, Dazza's reputation and dignity are on the line.
-Seeking atonement, he teams up with a tyrannical Scottish chef known as "The Butcher" and enters an international BBQ competition.
+Shane Jacobson stars as Dazza, a loveable suburban everyman who claims to be a descendant of Captain Cook and has a passion for barbecuing, but after accidentally giving his neighbours food poisoning at his regular Saturday barbecue, Dazza's reputation and dignity are on the line.
+Seeking atonement, he teams up with a tyrannical Scottish chef known as "The Butcher" and enters an international barbecue competition.